-Commissioner Dickenson questioned why the one second unit per every ten residential units policy is included in the 2000 Countywide Plan figures, but not in the current policy.
-Additionally, he asked whether the current square-foot policy for the Marinwood Shopping Center assumed the build-out based on floor areas allowed for the property or if it assumed the existing commercial floor area., because it appeared that there is a fair amount of additional commercial square-footage, in addition to the projected 77 residential units.
-Staff agreed noting that the same is true with all shopping centers Commissioner Dickenson stated that if residential development was added to the commercial space already at Marinwood, commercial development should be replaced with residential development.
+Commissioner Dickenson questioned why the one second unit per every ten residential units policy is included in the 2020 Countywide Plan figures, but not in the current policy?
+Additionally, he asked whether the current square-foot policy for the Marinwood Shopping Center assumed the build-out based on floor area allowed for commercial property because it appeared that there is a fair amount of potential additional commercial square-footage.
+Commissioner Dickenson stated that vacant land designated for commercial expansion at Marinwood should be replaced with a residential designation.
 Staff agreed.

-PC Minutes MAY 10, 2004 Item No. 6., Page #4 Commissioner Greenberg noted Figure 3.1 and asked whether the ultimate build-out projection was through the end of the Plan in 2020 or was it as foreseen for the County's holding capacity.
-Staff responded that it was based on polices that were included in the Plan.
-Commissioner Greenberg noted page 324 and asked the Countywide Planning Agency's (CWPA) role as it relates to the Planning Commission and the Board of Supervisors.
-Agency Director Hinds explained the composition and role of the CWPA stating that basically they were an Advisory Committee.
+Commissioner Greenberg noted Figure 3.1 and asked whether the ultimate build-out projection was through the end of the Plan in 2020.
+Staff responded affirmatively and that it was based on build-out of the polices included in the Plan.
+Commissioner Greenberg asked what the Countywide Planning Agency's (CWPA) role was as it relates to the Planning Commission and the Board of Supervisors.
+Agency Director Hinds explained the composition and role of the CWPA stating that basically they were an Advisory Committee to the various cities/towns and the Board.

-Commissioner Barner questioned the accuracy of the population figures in Table 1 noting that based on those numbers increasing rapid transit may not make any difference.
-Agency Director Hinds agreed, but noted that regardless the population figures, the Plan recommends that a higher percentage of affordable and employee type housing take place in the appropriate locations.
+Commissioner Barner questioned the accuracy of the population figures in Table 3-1 noting that, based on those numbers, increasing rapid transit may not make any difference.
+Agency Director Hinds noted that regardless of the population figures, the Plan recommends that a higher percentage of affordable and employee type housing take place in the appropriate locations.

-Commissioner Holland discussed the AGC2 stating that in terms of density and zoning it would not matter where the Baylands Corridor line is drawn.
-Agency Director Hinds responded that while the Baylands Corridor would not affect the density, it is recommended that new development be clustered on 5% of the land.
+Commissioner Holland discussed the AGC2 land use designation at St. Vincent/Silveira, stating that in terms of density and zoning it would not matter where the Baylands Corridor line is drawn.
+Agency Director Hinds responded that while the Baylands Corridor would not affect the density, it is recommended that new development be clustered on only 5% of the land.